Lexogen-Tools/SIRVsuite/README.md

 ### Alignment input

 A sorted BAM file is required as input for the SIRVsuite coverage module.
 The SIRVsuite has been tested on BAM files computed by <a href=https://github.com/alexdobin/STAR>STAR aligner</a>.
+Before computing the alignment and the counts, you must merge the <a href=https://github.com/Lexogen-Tools/SIRVsuite/blob/master/SIRVsuite/Resources/SIRV_isoforms_multi-fasta-annotation_190418a.gtf>SIRV .gtf file</a>
+with the one for your annotation and the <a href=https://github.com/Lexogen-Tools/SIRVsuite/blob/master/SIRVsuite/Resources/SIRV_isoforms_multi-fasta_190418a.fasta>SIRV .fasta file<a> with the fasta file for your organism.

 ### Count input